Originally appeared on Crosscut.com under the headline “Stories from the Pacific’s drowning islands”

 It is not my place to explain how this quadrilateral shaped and still shapes black identity, nor is that my purpose here.
 (If you want a good introduction to the Black Atlantic, King’s College’s Paul Gilroy quite literally wrote the book on it in 1995.)
 But if you’ll permit a generalization: If we accept the transatlantic slave trade’s darkly catalytic role in shaping the Black Atlantic, then we can also begin to understand a certain transpacific identity of the oppressed — one spurred by colonialism, militarism and imperialism in the centuries that followed.

 This identity is currently on display at the Wing Luke Museum in Seattle.
-Crammed into a tiny upstairs galley, We Are the Ocean — an audiovisual exhibit subtitled An Indigenous Response to Climate Change — offers a small but resonant forum for the voices suppressed by apathetic Western diplomats and technocrats.
+Crammed into a tiny upstairs gallery, We Are the Ocean — an audiovisual exhibit subtitled An Indigenous Response to Climate Change — offers a small but resonant forum for the voices suppressed by apathetic Western diplomats and technocrats.
 Listen, they say: The climate conversation is personal here.
 In the Pacific, climate change isn’t about polar bears.
 It’s about degradation and preservation, oppression and resilience.
 Accordingly, the climate theme is only loosely draped over the exhibit.
 More apparent is an aching transpacific solidarity.

 We Are the Ocean is populated with a modest selection of sculptural, graphic and video installations, but it largely consists of recorded narratives and printed poetry.
 Pick up a conch-like shell and listen to the piped-in audio.
 Read the writing on the walls.
 Historically speaking, indigenous populations of the Pacific — from Hawai’i to Samoa, Guam to Alaska — bear the worst effects of a changing climate but have contributed the least in terms of carbon emissions.
 And now the seas are rising.
-The upstairs gallery at the Wing Luke is an oxygen tank for drowning stories.
+The Wing Luke is an oxygen tank for drowning stories.

 Because of the inching, titanic nature of a changing climate, these stories are necessarily intergenerational.
 “Hear their words as they speak about the legacy we are leaving for our children,” writes Victoria University of Wellington professor Teresia Teaiwa in her introductory wall text.
 Hear “the ways we are building a world for those after us.”